How To Get Rid Of A Stuffy Nose With Essential Oils

 Contrary to popular belief, stuffy nose is not due to excess buildup of mucous in the nose.
 It is the result of inflammation of the blood vessels in your nose.
 What causes these blood vessels inflammation?
 Anything from colds and coughs, fever and flu, and any sinus infections can cause the blood vessels to flare up.

-There are several home remedies that can lessen the discomfort caused due to stuffy nose and help speed up the healing process.
-The remedies are as simple as gobbling up hot and spicy soup to using corticosteroid nasal spray.
-There is however a home remedy for stuffy nose that has other uses as well.
-The answer to treating stuffy nose at home without any hassle is – essential oils.
+Several home remedies can lessen the discomfort caused due to stuffy nose and help speed up healing.
+The treatments are as simple as gobbling hot and spicy soup using a nasal spray.
+However, if you don't want to fuss about doing too much for your nasal blockage, essential oils are the best thing to treat a stuffy nose at home without any hassle.

 Essential Oils To Get Rid Of Stuffy Nose